 Pronouns can indicate the gender of any noun, people included.

-Some languages, including many languages from Europe, categorize nouns by gender, so there are pronouns for the different gender categories, too -- even for nouns that aren't about people.
+Some languages, including many languages from Europe, categorize nouns by gender, so there are pronouns for the different gender categories, too—even for nouns that aren't about people.
 So in a language like Spanish, which divides nouns into masculine and feminine, human men as well as masculine nouns like teléfono "phone" and zapato "shoe" all get matched with masculine pronouns like él "he" and este "this [masculine only]."
 German and Russian have masculine and feminine categories, as well as a third category called neuter.
 (English nouns used to be masculine, feminine, or neuter, too!
-We’ll get more into gendered nouns in a future post.)
+Here's a little more about gendered nouns and their rules, if you're interested.)

 Sometimes when talking about people, the gender of the person or group of people isn't known, relevant, or covered by the two categories of men (masculine pronouns) and women (feminine pronouns).
 Languages have different ways of addressing those situations.
 English often uses they in these situations, and has been doing so for hundreds of years.